lune-org/docs/pages/api-reference/fs.md

 -   `kind` - If the target path is a `file`, `dir` or `symlink`
 -   `exists` - If the target path exists
--   `createdAt` - The timestamp at which the file or directory was created
+-   `createdAt` - The timestamp represented as a `DateTime` object at which the file or directory was created
--   `modifiedAt` - The timestamp at which the file or directory was last modified
+-   `modifiedAt` - The timestamp represented as a `DateTime` object at which the file or directory was last modified
--   `accessedAt` - The timestamp at which the file or directory was last accessed
+-   `accessedAt` - The timestamp represented as a `DateTime` object at which the file or directory was last accessed
 -   `permissions` - Current permissions for the file or directory

 Note that timestamps are relative to the unix epoch, and may not be accurate if the system clock is